FormidableLabs/react-native-app-auth/README.md

   - **tokenEndpoint** - (`string`) _REQUIRED_ fully formed url to the OAuth token exchange endpoint
   - **revocationEndpoint** - (`string`) fully formed url to the OAuth token revocation endpoint.
 If you want to be able to revoke a token and no `issuer` is specified, this field is mandatory.
   - **registrationEndpoint** - (`string`) fully formed url to your OAuth/OpenID Connect registration endpoint.
 Only necessary for servers that require client registration.
+  - **endSessionEndpoint** - (`string`) fully formed url to your OpenID Connect end session endpoint.
+If you want to be able to end a user's session and no `issuer` is specified, this field is mandatory.
 - **clientId** - (`string`) _REQUIRED_ your client id on the auth server
 - **clientSecret** - (`string`) client secret to pass to token exchange requests. :warning: Read more about [client secrets](#note-about-client-secrets)
 - **redirectUrl** - (`string`) _REQUIRED_ the url that links back to your app with the auth code